 Here are 5 simple tips that will help you create a better mix in no-time and with little effort.

 1. Use EQ and Compression in all your audio tracks.

 EQ and compression are crucial for a good mix, if you still don’t know how to use them properly I recommend that you read our posts on how to use compression in your mixes and how to properly EQ a mix.
 Or, watch a couple of tutorials and make sure to fully understand how they work.
 You should use EQ and compression in nearly every audio track that has not yet been processed.
 This doesn’t mean you have to, but it will make it easier to balance volumes.
 For instance, virtual instruments and samples often don’t need compression because they are already compressed, so you don’t need to add this unless you feel it’s necessary or want to add a “compression effect”.

 Why is this so important?

 EQ will make your mix sound clear by enhancing the good parts of each track and reducing the unwanted frequencies.
-For instance, when you Equalize a vocal track, you’ll want to eliminate anything below 80Hz or even 100Hz, there’s nothing but noise and artifacts there.
+For instance, when you Equalize a vocal track, you’ll want to eliminate anything below 80Hz or even 100Hz, there’s nothing but noise and artefacts there.
 You also may want to raise frequencies around and above 4Khz to get more warmth.

-Except on bass drum, bass and other low freq instruments you should consider doing a low cut on 80Hz, or maybe using a low shelf filter instead to reduce them instead of totally removing them.
+Except on bass drum, bass and other low freq instruments, you should consider doing a low cut on 80Hz, or maybe using a low shelf filter instead to reduce them instead of totally removing them.

 2. Use Panning correctly and benefit from Stereo